opencog/generate/Design-Notes.md

 word has some number of associated sections).
 One can then use pruning to discard sections that cannot possibly match; this is a multi-pass algo that runs over the "global" set of sections.

+Problem w/recursive tree-walking is that it works efficeintly only when the dictionary specifies only trees.
+If the dictionary allows cycles, then tree-walking fails, in two distinct ways.
+First, any cycle allows infinite recursion; so recursion has to be blocked by depth.
+Second, the walker will walk the cycle every possible way, even when the final resulting graph is the same.
+This leads to a lot of wasted CPU time, rediscovering the same graph.